 - Ensure all family, personal and/or financial affairs are taken care of before departing your unit.
 While attending school you are limited to a 50 mile radius of travel from the base.
 Anything outside of that range is considered Out Of Bounds and will be reviewed on a case-by-case basis through the HS School chain of command.

 - The first day of EMT is dedicated to the CPR prerequisite for the EMT curriculum.
 Students must complete the EMT portion satisfactorily before continuing with HS “A” School.
 If you hold a current state EMT license, or have a lapsed NREMT registration within the last two years, contact EMT School.
-Due to the challenging nature of our “A” School we strongly encourage you to complete your E-4 EPME signoffs and test before departing your current unit.
-Though it is not mandatory to have this completed before arrival, we have historically seen students struggle when trying to study their medical homework along with E-4 requirements.
+Due to the challenging nature of our “A” School students must have E-4 EPME completed prior to arriving at HS "a" school.
 There will be no class time dedicated to the completion of any EPME requirements.
 It must be accomplished by you during your off time.
-To graduate as an E-4 you must successfully pass the NREMT as well as have your EPME completed.
+To graduate as an E-4 you must pass the EPME.
+You must successfully pass the NREMT to graduate.

 - As required by CIM1020.8F, if you are onboard TRACEN for A School during the months requiring weigh-ins (April & October), you are required to adhere to the instructions directives.